Yam Hawk Moth

 The Natural History Museum, London)

-The adult moths have brown forewings, each with a broad pale stripe from base to wingtip containing two closely spaced thin dark parallel lines.
+The adult moths have greenish-brown forewings, each with a broad pale stripe from base to wingtip, containing two closely spaced thin dark parallel lines.
 The hindwings are dark brown shading to a pale area at the tornus.
 The abdomen has a gold stripe along each side and underneath.
+The green colour on the wings fades to brown in dead specimens.
 The moth has a wingspan of about 9 cms.

 The undersides are orange with some greenish-brown wiggly lines.